jlinoff/ztables/README.md

 # ztables
-Ever wonder how Standard Normal and Student t-Distribution z-tables are generated?
+Ever wonder how Standard Normal and Student-t Distribution z-tables are generated?

 ## Introduction
 This program shows how to generate z-tables for Standard Normal